solid/web-access-control-spec/Background.md

 Notes

-# Authorizing Web Apps: Discussion
+# Authorizing Web Apps: Background
+This short article is a very much simplified backgrounder on the protocols which web browser manufacturers have implemented to control access to data by web apps on different web sites.

 ## Background